-Germany launched a large stimulus package, and the government's support is crucial for corporate borrowers in industries immediately hurt by the pandemic like airlines, tourism, retail and the shipping sector, as well as smaller companies experiencing weak liquidity and high leverage.
-The scale of the support package is unprecedented and is far larger than the support provided during the 2008-09 financial crisis.
-At the same time, the government made it easier to access its furlough scheme and extended it to a broader pool of workers, which will limit the spike in unemployment and the fall in domestic consumption.
-The measures, which are adapted according to the evolution of the economic effects of the pandemic, add to Germany's already expansionary fiscal policy stance, as well as to automatic stabilizers that support household incomes when unemployment increases.
+The Government of Germany (Aaa stable) launched a large stimulus package, and its support has been crucial for corporate borrowers in industries immediately hurt by the pandemic, such as the airlines, tourism, retail and shipping sectors, as well as smaller companies experiencing weak liquidity and high leverage.
+The scale of the support package was unprecedented and far larger than the support provided during the 2008-09 financial crisis.
+At the same time, the government made it easier to access its furlough scheme and extended it to a broader pool of workers, which has limited the spike in unemployment and the fall in domestic consumption.
+The measures, which were adapted to the evolution of the economic effects of the pandemic, added to Germany's already expansionary fiscal policy stance, as well as to the automatic stabilisers that support household incomes when unemployment increases.